philsmart/vulnerable-webapp/README.md

 ### Triggering the vulnerability

-To trigger the vulnerability and force Log4j to load a Java Naming Reference LDAP entry (rfc2713) using JNDI, inject the following code into the *username* field of the `user-admin` page (other fields may work too!)
+To trigger the vulnerability and force Log4j to load a Java Naming Reference LDAP entry (rfc2713) using JNDI, inject the following expression into the *username* field of the `user-admin` page (other fields may work too!)

 ```